-With the holiday season comes lots of gifts, packages, and deliveries.
-One of the best ways we can connect and support one another through this is by reducing, reusing, and recycling our material.
-Doing so will benefit humanity’s most precious gift that keeps on giving: Mother Earth.
+In the latter months of the year, the holiday season brings lots of gifts, packages, and deliveries.
+One of the best ways to spread holiday cheer and connect with one another is to reduce, reuse, and recycle packaging material.
+Doing so will benefit the gift that keeps on giving—our planet.

-The question is, how can we put our best efforts towards reducing, reusing, and recycling our materials used for gifting?
-First, it’s important to remind ourselves of gifting material that is recyclable and not recyclable.
+The question is, what’s the best way to reduce, reuse, and recycle the materials used for gifting?
+First, it’s important to know which gifting material is recyclable and which is not recyclable.

 The Do’s and Don’ts of Recycling During the Holidays

 When it comes down to determining what gift and packaging material is recyclable, remember this: The simpler, the better.
 This means that the chances of material being recyclable are a lot higher when it’s not all decorated with elaborate, fancy detail.
 So, what should you look for instead?
-Try to purchase material that is paper based.
-For example, paper-based wrapping paper, 100% paper gift bags, paper holiday cards and envelopes, and cardboard boxes are all recyclable material.
-Although these options may seem bland, they can be spruced up with natural material like a pinecone, fall leaves, or a few Christmas tree sprigs.
+Try to purchase material that is paper-based.
+For example, paper-based wrapping paper, 100% paper gift bags, paper holiday cards, and envelopes, and cardboard boxes are all recyclable materials.
+Although these options may seem bland, they can be spruced up with natural materials like pinecone, fall leaves, or a few Christmas tree sprigs.
 The good news is that tape and sticky gift tags are also good-to-go in the recycling bin as long as they are attached to a recyclable envelope or gift wrapping.

 Reduce and Reuse